rxweb/rxweb/docs/reactive-form-validators/validation-decorators/alpha.md

 ---
 title: alpha
-description: Alpha validation decorator will allow only alphabets to be entered, It will not allow any number or special character.
-If user tries to do so the property will become invalid.
+description: Alpha validation decorator will allow only alphabets to be entered.
 author: rxcontributorone

 ---